 ARM Data Center

-The ARM Data Center identifies sources and acquires data, called “external data”, to augment the data being generated within the program.
+The ARM Data Center identifies sources and acquires data, called “external data”, to augment the data being generated within the facility.
 The scientific need and the priorities for acquiring, processing, and archiving the external datastreams are established by the science working groups.